oracle/graalpython/docs/user/Interoperability.md

 | Executable   | Anything with a `__call__` method.                                                                                                |
 | Instantiable | Any Python `type`.                                                                                                                |

-## The interoperability extension mechanism
+## The Truffle Interoperability Extension API

 It is possible to extend the Truffle Interoperability protocol directly from python via a simple API defined in the `polyglot` module.
 The purpose of this API is to allow custom / user defined types to take part in the interop ecosystem.